redhat-cip/dci-openshift-app-agent/README.md

 ## Requirements

-Before starting make sure the next list of items are covered in the Jumpbox server.
+Before starting make sure the next list of items are covered in the jumphost server.

 - Be running the latest stable RHEL release (**8.4 or higher**) and registered via RHSM
 - Ansible 2.9 (See section [Newer Ansible Versions](#newer-ansible-versions) for newer Ansible versions)